-The Hamlet’s choice of burning dry or not is rather a safety question than of any other concern.
-As recalled by the chemist, a dry burn consists in applying a lot of power to a bare coil in order to heat it and “clean it up” from manufacturing residuals.
-It is also used for alignment and spacing.
+A dry burn takes place when a lot of power is applied to a bare coil in order to heat it and “clean it up” from manufacturing residuals, and is at times also used for alignment and spacing.

-Such practice, according to the specialists, affects the structure of the alloy or the metal that the coil is made of in surface, and may lead to the production of some particles that will stick to the aerosol and be ingested by the user.
+However, according to specialists, this practice affects the structure of the alloy or the metal that the coil is made of on the surface, and may lead to the production of some unwanted particles that may stick to the aerosol and end up being ingested by the user.

-The question of burning dry was previously addressed by Dr Konstantinos Farsalinos who asked for help a material sciences expert, Pedro Carvalho.
-In their conclusions, the recommended not to burn dry any type of coil.
+The question of burning dry was previously addressed by Dr Konstantinos Farsalinos who looked into the matter with the help of a material sciences expert, Pedro Carvalho.
+The researchers concluded that the practive should not be carried out on any type of coil.

 What is a coil made of?

 Nichrome is an alloy of Cr (80%) and nickel (Ni, 20%).
-When heated to so called red hot temperature an outer layer of chromium(III) oxide develops, which protects the heating element from further oxidation.
+When heated to a so called red hot temperature, an outer layer of chromium(III) oxide develops, which protects the heating element from further oxidation.

 Why is a dry-burn dangerous?

 A dry-burn is dangerous for 3 reasons: